CCDirectLink/extendable-severed-heads/README.md

 # extendable-severed-heads

+Not broken for CCLoader v2.

-BROKEN FOR CCLoader3!!
+Note to mod developers: BROKEN FOR CCLoader3!!
 WON'T FIX!
-If you are using CCLoader3 then use: [Character Toolkit](https://github.com/CCDirectLink/char-toolkit)
+If you are making a mod for CCLoader3 then use: [Character Toolkit](https://github.com/CCDirectLink/char-toolkit)